sbsanjaybharti/find_string_char_in_list/README.md

     Note: when n number of list with same length of all string
 ```

-2. Same finding can be done in O(n) max execution time also but in that case every if object created  single time and multiple time finding the string it will slowdown the process
+2. Same finding can be done in O(n) max execution time also but in that case if object created  single time and multiple time finding the string it will slowdown the process